 The basic functions in this mode are described in the basic playback section on pages 32 through 34.
-This section covers how to playback movie clips and audio tracks, and delete audio captions as well as the advanced functions on the playback menu.
+This section covers how to playback movie clips and audio tracks as well as the advanced function on the playback menu.

 Playing back movies and audio